Gum Disease Laser Therapy Wellington, FL

 Does it hurt?

-Although the procedure itself can be virtually painless, the area may be anesthetized for your comfort.
-In this way the laser can be precisely directed for treatment.
+The area may be anesthetized for your comfort although the procedure itself can be virtually painless.
 Post-procedure discomfort is typically less intense and of shorter duration than conventional periodontal surgery.

 How long does it take?